minibugdev/me/_posts/2019-08-23-doors-are-unlocked.markdown

 layout: post
 ---

 There is a meeting with AWS’ consultant about data platform architecture.
-Even though most meeting is boring, except for this one.
+The meeting is boring, except for this one.
 The consultant can clarify our requirement and suggest a solution for us, but we need to prove it.

 > Wherever smart people work, doors are unlocked. ― Steve Wozniak